How To Calculate Net Present Value?

-The calculation of net present value is useful when a business has to identify a viable investment opportunity.
+The calculation of net present value is used when a business has to identify a viable investment opportunity.
 There are many ways to calculate the NPV.
 The simplest way is:

 By Use of NPV function in Excel: